CORI Submitter Information

 - Adult/CORI Registration - Adults will simultaneously complete the Mass Youth Soccer Adult Registration, registration to their local organization and CORI submission request processes through a single registration portal.

-In order for Mass Youth Soccer to process your member’s CORI Requests; they MUST be accounted for on your organization's Fee Submission file as an affiliated member and have completed their Mass Youth Soccer Adult Registration.
+For Mass Youth Soccer to process your member’s CORI Requests; they MUST be accounted for on your organization's Fee Submission file as an affiliated member and have completed their Mass Youth Soccer Adult/CORI Registration.

 The Criminal Offender Record Information (“CORI”) laws and regulations in Massachusetts were first enacted in the early 1970s.
 While they have and continue to undergo a number of changes and developments, their primary focus remains intact.
 CORI is designed to protect the general public from exposure to potentially dangerous individuals with a criminal past.
 Organizations that serve vulnerable segments of the population such as Massachusetts Youth Soccer are given limited access to information about prospective coaches, administrators, volunteers and employees who may have a serious criminal history and who may pose a significant threat to the children involved in youth soccer across the state.
 The agency that oversees criminal background checks in the Commonwealth is the Department of Criminal Justice Information Services (DCJIS).